UFMG-Autobotz/Autobotz-Simulator/meshs/README.md

-# Meshs directory

-This directory contains the 3D mesh used to create models for the Autobotz Simulator.
+> This directory contains the 3D mesh used to create models for the Autobotz Simulator.

 # Mesh formats